x0xr00t/sl0ppy-lfi/README.md

 * sl0ppy-lfi

 # Usage sl0ppy-lfi-fw (sl0ppy-lfi-framework)

+## !change the static set user and unhash the read -p "Please Enter Systems Username: " on all 4 blocks !
+* Or use the read -p submit system user

+# Usage
 * ./sl0ppy-lfi-fw
 * Choice 1 for windows based lfi file checks
 * Choise 2 for linux based lfi file checks